 - Matrix algebra

 A lot of the math can seem foreign to you too.
-It’s difficult to wrap your head around some of the abstract mathematical concepts.
-For example, the use of partial differential equations in solving electrical circuit problems.
+It can be difficult to wrap your head around some of the abstract mathematical concepts.
+For example, using partial differential equations to solve electrical circuitry problems.

-Important Note: in the real world engineers use much less math than in school.
-In the real world, you use more basic math.
+Important Note: in the real world, engineers use much less math than in school.
+You use more basic math.
 But, it’s still important to understand complex math concepts to some degree.

 Otherwise, you can’t properly review software outputs, and identify software limitations.
 Also, visualizing electrical concepts comes down to understanding how equation variables relate together.

 Your interest level in electrical engineering

-If you don’t have an interest in electrical engineering, learning the material will be a HUGE drag.
+If you don’t have an interest in electrical engineering, learning the material will become a huge drag.

 I’m not talking about a slight interest either.
-I mean you think a lot about electricity and find it to be cool.
-I know I think about electrical subjects and engineering in general A LOT!
+I’m talking about thinking and dreaming about electricity.
+I think about electrical subjects and engineering in general a lot!

 So, if you check off the interest box requirement, you’re ahead of many of your peers.
-Because many people only become electrical engineers for money and other superficial reasons.
+Because many only become electrical engineers for money and other superficial reasons.

 Creativity and problem-solving aptitude

 Is your mind wired to think outside of the box?
-If no, electrical engineering can be hard to master, even if you have a deep interest in the field.
+If not, electrical engineering can be a challenge, even if you have a deep interest in the field.
 Because creativity and visualization abilities are critical for this abstract field.

-That said, you can always improve your creativity.
-Because formal engineering education is never meant to be the finish line.
+The great thing is though, you can always level up your creativity.
+Formal engineering education is never meant to be the finish line in your learning.
 In fact, formal engineering education has many shortcomings.

-For one, take a look at the engineering creative process for the Golden Gate Bridge.
+Instead, take a look at the engineering creative process for the Golden Gate Bridge.
 This case study will help you understand the creative demand in real-world engineering.
 Also, check out my 20 tips to improve your creativity.

-I will say though, there are levels to engineering aptitude.
-No matter how much experience you have, you’re not going to become the next Nikola Tesla.
+But, there are levels to engineering aptitude.
+No matter how much experience you have, you won’t become the next Nikola Tesla.
 Not all engineers are geniuses, far from it.
 But if you challenge yourself to be more creative, you’ll reach your full potential.